[View Printable Version]

 Ability to deal effectively with vendors, contractors, and business representatives.

-One (1) year of permanent competitive class status in the title of Buyer II.
+One (1) year of permanent competitive class status in the title of Buyer II or Two (2) years of permanent competitive class status in the title of Buyer I.

 A. Graduation from a regionally accredited college or university or one accredited by the New York State Board of Regents to grant degrees with a baccalaureate degree, and two (2) years of professional level work experience, or its part time equivalent, in specification writing or a closely related field; or,